oslabs-beta/DeLorean/README.md

 ```
 If your application attaches to something other than an element with the id "root", DeLorean won't be able to find it.

-#### Run the application from localhost*
+#### Run the application from localhost:*
 This extension's permissions are scoped to ```localhost:<PORT>``` urls only, so make sure to run your application on a localhost port in order to use DeLorean.

 #### Click Connect
 Once your app is up and running, open the Dev Tools panel and select DeLorean from the dropdown in the navbar.
-Then click connect, and you should see your application's intial state.
+Then click Connect, and you should see your application's intial state.

 ![connect to app demo](assets/connect.gif)